aeonSolutions/PCB-Prototyping-Catalogue/Smart DAQ/16-bit/readme.md

     </a>
 </p>

-### Support all these open hardware projects and become a Github sponsor
+### Support all these open hardware projects and become a GitHub sponsor
-Liked any of my PCB KiCad Designs?
+Did you like any of my PCB KiCad Designs?
 Help and Support my open work to all by becomming a Github sponsor.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">